mj19981995/modelmapper/user-manual/converters.md

 	personTypeMap.setPropertyConverter(propertyConverter);

 Converters can also be set for specific properties.
 See the mapping API page on [converters](/user-manual/property-mapping/#converters) for more info using converters with properties.

+### Conversion with Mapping

+While Converters by default take the place of any mappings between two types, they can also be used _in addition to_ any defined mappings.

+{:.prettyprint .lang-java}
+	personTypeMap.setPreConverter(personConverter);

+This specifies that the `personConverter` should be run _before_, and in addition to, the defined mappings for the `personTypeMap`.
+We can also specify that the `personConverter` be used _after_, and in addition to, the defined mappings:

+{:.prettyprint .lang-java}
+	personTypeMap.setPostConverter(personConverter);